 Differences in Usage and Functionality:

 Sofas are used in a formal setting.
 Due to their elegant and classy design, they are mostly placed in the guest area at home or the waiting area in an office setting such as a lobby or reception area.
 They are used by households which expect a lot of visitors.
 When used at home, they are not as commonly used as a couch and children are often forbidden to play on them.

 Couches are mostly used in informal settings.
 They are usually placed in the living or entertainment room where people relax after coming home from work can watch television and play games with friends.
 Children and pets also sit, jump and sleep on them.
 They are used way more frequently than a sofa.

-In closing, sofas and couches are essentially one in the same.
+In closing, sofas and couches are essentially one and the same.
 Usually, the differences between the two can be neglected.
-However, it is important to note in terms of functionality that Sofas tend to have more elegance and are used in professional areas.
-While couches tend to be used in non-professional areas such as the home and encounter more usage.
-In most situations, the design, look, and feel are the main factors that can into play rather than the trivial differences between Sofas and Couches.
+However, it is important to note that in terms of the words themselves, “sofa” tends to convey elegance.
+While the word “couch” tends to be less elegant almost in a non-professional and casual manner.
+In most situations, the design, look, and feel are the main factors that come into play rather than the trivial differences between sofas and couches.